ritza-co/simpletechguides.com/comparisons/dash0-vs-new-relic-vs-honeycomb.md

 Setup took approximately 5 minutes.
 The operator handles instrumentation automatically without modifying application code.

-### HoneyComb
+### Honeycomb

 Honeycomb supports authentication via Google or email.
-After login, you configure telemetry endpoints manually using OpenTelemetry.
+After login, you configure telemetry endpoints manually using [OpenTelemetry](https://opentelemetry.io/).

 ![Honeycomb Login](/img/comparisons/dash0-honeycomb-newrelic/honeycomb-login.png)

 1. You create a namespace and Kubernetes secret with your Honeycomb API key.
-2. You add the OpenTelemetry Helm repository.
+2. You add the [Helm](https://helm.sh/) repository for [OpenTelemetry](https://opentelemetry.io/).
 3. You deploy a cluster-level collector (Deployment) that collects cluster-level metrics and Kubernetes events.
 4. You deploy a node-level collector (DaemonSet) that runs one pod per node, allowing application traces to be sent to the collector on the same node.
 5. You create a Service that provides a stable DNS name (`otel-collector-agent.honeycomb.svc.cluster.local`) so applications can reach the collector without knowing pod IPs.
 6. You verify collectors are running in the dashboard, as you will directly be redirected to the Home page with data displayed.

 ![Honeycomb Collectors Verification](/img/comparisons/dash0-honeycomb-newrelic/honeycomb-collectors-verification.png)

 Setup requires understanding OpenTelemetry architecture.
 No guided UI wizard is provided.
 Setup took approximately 20 minutes, requiring documentation consultation for collector configuration values and OTLP endpoint setup.

 ## Telemetry and Visualization

 Each platform organizes telemetry data differently.
 New Relic groups data by entities, Dash0 separates signals into dedicated views, and Honeycomb centers on event queries.

 ### New Relic